Can you give us insight into your creative process? What helps you get ideas onto the page?

 My creative process is completely different from project to project, thank God, because at the end of each project I am usually sick of my brain and its patterns and I crave a whole new way of looking at the world.
 For this reason I write in many different forms—poetry, short fiction, novels, children’s books, songs—and the different processes they require are antidotes to each other.
 I can get a little too fixated and literal when I’m writing a long work of fiction, for example, and crave the associative, imagistic way of thinking that writing lyric poetry requires.

 Sometimes my process changes due to circumstance, too.
 For the first year of my son’s life I didn’t have much time to share with a desk and a pen and paper, or even a laptop, but I did give the footpaths around my house a thorough workout, walking my son in his pram around the block in an attempt to lull him to sleep.
 The rhythm of walking lent itself to metre, and as I had no pen or paper handy I had to try and remember everything I came up with in my head.
-Rhymes helped the words stick, so that’s how I wrote To Greenland! a long rhyming poem which will be out as a picture book (with Beau Wylie as illustrator) through Scholastic next year.
+Rhymes helped the words stick, so that’s how I wrote To Greenland! a long rhyming poem was released as a picture book (with Beau Wylie as illustrator) through Scholastic.

-Conversely, the initial idea I had for the novel I’m currently working on came about in a flash in an unlikely location.
-I was walking along a deserted beach in Fiji, researching another novel that has not (yet) come about.
+Conversely, an initial idea I had for a novel came about in a flash in an unlikely location.
+I was walking along a deserted beach in Fiji, researching another novel.
 I was very lonely at that point in my trip and thought I saw something drift towards shore on the current.
 It turned out to be nothing, but I wanted so much for it to be something – or rather, someone.
 A story came to me, clearly enough that I could write it down in a grant application, and I knew straight away that I wanted to turn the story into a short sharp novella for children or young adults, a readership I didn’t think I’d ever write for.
-With the help of the grant I was able to work on the book 9 – 5 for a year, and because that initial idea had been funded, I had to stick to it–I couldn’t indulge in any self-doubt and change direction.
+With the help of the grant I was able to work on the book 9 – 5 for a year, and because that initial idea had been funded, I had to stick to it – I couldn’t indulge in any self-doubt and change direction.
 It almost felt as though I was writing to (my own) brief.
-My challenges weren’t so much artistic, though that’s always a challenge, but technical–to do with wrangling narrative arc, pace, theme and nuance.
+My challenges weren’t so much artistic, though that’s always a challenge, but technical – to do with wrangling narrative arc, pace, theme and nuance.

 On the other hand my process when writing poems, songs and short stories is usually more exploratory.
 I don’t always know what I’m writing when I set out, or where I’m going, I’m just following a hunch, an energy, a ‘temperature’, voice or image.
 This is the kind of writing I most enjoy, but I also find it the most nerve-wracking, as you can put hours of work into something that never goes anywhere.
 The trick is to enjoy the process, I think, and allow yourself to surprise yourself.